Segment Anything in 3D with Radiance Fields: Experiments

-\paragraph{Self-prompting strategy} Without the 3D distance based confidence decay (Equation~\eqref{eq:decay}), our self-prompting strategy degrades to a simple 2D NMS (Non-Maximum Suppression), which select a prompt point with the highest confidence score and then mask out a region around it.
-To showcase the efficacy of our design, we conducted experiments using the NVOS benchmark and presented per-scene results for in-depth analysis.
+Without the 3D distance based confidence decay (Equation~\eqref{eq:decay}), our self-prompting strategy degrades to a simple 2D NMS (Non-Maximum Suppression), which selects a prompt point with the highest confidence score and then mask out a region around it.
+To show the efficacy of our design, we conduct experiments using the NVOS benchmark and present per-scene results for in-depth analysis.

 Table~\ref{tab:ablation_confidence_decay} shows that a simple NMS self-prompting is enough for most cases.
-But for hard cases like `LLFF-trex' (a trex skeleton, as shown in Figure~\ref{fig:ablation_num_prompts}), where a large number of depth jumps, the confidence decay term contributes a lot.
+But for hard cases like `LLFF-trex' (a T-rex skeleton, as shown in Figure~\ref{fig:ablation_num_prompts}), where a large number of depth jumps, the confidence decay term contributes a lot.
 In such a situation, inaccurate masks bleed through gaps in the foreground onto the background.
-If the self-prompting mechanism generates prompts on these inaccurate regions, SAM may produce plausible segmentation results that can cheat the IoU-rejection mechanism and finally the segmentation results will involve unwanted background regions.
+Suppose the self-prompting mechanism generates prompts on these inaccurate regions.
+In that case, SAM may produce plausible segmentation results that can cheat the IoU-rejection mechanism and finally, the segmentation results will involve unwanted background regions.